ruizink/kitchen-chef_zero_berks_env/README.md

-# kitchen-chef_zero_berkshelf_from_env
+# kitchen-chef_zero_berks_env

-test-kitchen chef-zero + berkshelf provider having support for enviroment cookbook restrictions
+Chef Zero provider for Test Kitchen that enables Berkshelf to vendor the cookbook versions specified by a given chef environment.